JonasOttoGH/Cyclist-Case-Study/README.md

 To answer key business questions, I followed the six steps of the data analysis process taught in the course which are: Ask, Prepare, Process, Analyse, Share and Act.

-1. Ask: Identify the business task:
+Step 1: Ask: Identify the business task:

 Strategy to maximize the number of annual memberships by converting casual riders into annual riders.

 Stakeholder perspective:
-The company believes that the future of the company depends on maximising the number of annual memberships.
+- The company believes that the future of the company depends on maximising the number of annual memberships.
 Instead of than using a marketing campaign to target new customers, rather focus on converting casual riders into members.

 Questions to Analyse:
 - How do annual members and casual riders use Cyclistic bikes differently?
 - Why would casual riders buy Cyclistic annual memberships?
 - How can Cyclistic use digital media to influence casual riders to become members?

-2. Prepare:
+Step 2: Prepare:
-Twelve months of dataset from 2019 were extracted as 4 zipped .cvs files.
+- Twelve months of dataset from 2019 were extracted as 4 zipped .cvs files.

-3. Process:
+Step 3: Process:

 Tools used to process:
 - Original files are backed up in a separate folder.
 - Microsoft Excel